 INTERNATIONAL DAY OF CHARITY

 In its resolution A/RES/67/105, the United Nations General Assembly designated the 5th of September, the anniversary of the death of Mother Teresa, as International Day of Charity.
 The first international Day of Charity was commemorated at the UN headquarters in 2013.
 In 2014, CRACO commemorated the first ever International Day of Charity in Nigeria.
 The event witnessed the launch of a book (published by CRACO) to promote charitable works.
-At the event, Awards were also given to Mother Teresa’s Missionaries of Charity, as well as individuals doing charitable works in the manner of Mother Teresa.
+At the event, Awards were also given to organisations, including Mother Teresa’s Missionaries of Charity, as well as individuals doing charitable works in the manner of Mother Teresa.
 Public Lecture was delivered by Pastor Tunde Bakare (Head Pastor of Latter Rain Assembly) on the topic: “How each of us can change the world“.
 The Nigerian Police Band was present at the event to entertain the audience.
-It has become part of the programme of CRACO to mark the International Day of Charity every 15th day of September, to promote and encourage works of charity.
+It has become part of the program of CRACO to mark the International Day of Charity every 5th day of September, to promote and encourage works of charity.

 CRACO by the grace of God will keep promoting charitable works in Nigeria and beyond, through the annual commemoration of International Day of Charity.

 CRACO LATEST NEWS

 Parenting sure comes with a whole lot of responsibilities so one is forced to control and set the line between discipline and unleashing anger.
 A father …Learn More ›